 - Tap Overview/Recent apps button.

-- Swipe up the Recent card and tap the “Pin icon” on the bottom right.
+- Swipe up on the Recent card and tap the Pin icon at the bottom-right.

 While this feature works fine for a few instances, it’s not the solution to the other problems discussed above.
-For example, it wouldn’t help with the ghost touch problem.
+For example, it doesn’t help with the ghost touch problem.
 For such problems, you’ll need to actually disable your touchscreen.

-Disable Touchscreen Input on Android
+How to Disable Touchscreen Input on Android

 - Swipe left to advance to the next step in the setup wizard.

 Once enabled, pull down the notification panel and tap on the lock icon.
 Now, the touchscreen and buttons should be locked.
 To unlock it, double-tap on the translucent icon at the top-right of the screen.

 Disable Touchscreen Input on iPhone